karel-burda/function-loader/README.md

     const auto func_more_complex = loader.get_procedure<int(float, const char *)>
                                        ("function_with_return_value_and_params");

-    // don't have to check for call-ability of the function, otherwise the "function_does_not_exist" would be thrown func_simple();
+    // don't have to check for call-ability, otherwise the "function_does_not_exist" would be thrown func_simple();
     std::clog << "func_with_return_value_and_params returned " << func_more_complex(99.0, "foo");